avijeett007/Knotie-AI/docs/Self-Hosting/configuration.md

 # 🛠️ Configuration

-## Project File Details
+## Important Project File Details

-- 📄 **.env_sample**: A sample environment variable file that should be copied to `.env` for configuring the application secrets and settings.
+- 📄 **.env_sample**: A sample environment variable file that should be copied to `.env` for configuring the application necessary settings.
 - 🧠 **ai_helpers.py**: Contains helper functions for AI operations, such as interacting with machine learning models or APIs.
 - 🌐 **app.py**: The main Python Flask application file that defines HTTP routes and the web server logic.
 - 🎙️ **audio_helpers.py**: Includes functions to handle audio processing tasks within the application, such as audio file manipulation or audio stream processing using ElevenLabs API.
 - ⚙️ **config.py**: Configuration file for setting up global variables and application settings.
+- ⚙️ **config.json**: JSON Configuration file for setting up global variables, secrets and application settings.
+It can be managed via admin UI.
 - 🐳 **docker-compose.yml**: Docker Compose file to define and run multi-container Docker applications.
 Specifies services, networks, and volumes.
 - 🐳 **Dockerfile**: A Dockerfile to build the Docker image for the application, specifying the environment, dependencies, and commands.
 - 📝 **prompts.py**: Likely includes predefined prompts for different logic within this application.
 Note: This is a very generalized prompt to showcase the capability and give you guidance.
 You may want to change it as per your business requirements.